-Meguiar’s G3000 Heavy Duty Headlight Restoration Kit
+Meguiar’s G3000 Heavy-Duty Headlight Restoration Kit

 If your headlights are worn out and foggy, chances are you need to either get new ones or use the best headlight restoration kit to make them look brand new.
-The plastic lens around your headlights can become dirty and damaged over time due to aging, UV light damage, dirt of the road, inclement weather, or just normal wear and tear.
+The plastic lens around your headlights can become dirty and damaged over time due to aging, UV light damage, dirt on the road, inclement weather, or just normal wear and tear.

 This leads to fog on your headlights that takes more than just a wipe with soap and water to get out.
-Have foggy headlights not only makes your car look old but also is terrible for light output.
+Having foggy headlights not only makes your car look old but also is terrible for light output.
 There are generally two ways to restore the clarity of the plastic around your headlights.
 The first is the more expensive route and it is simply to replace it with a brand new plastic cover.

 The second method is probably the one you are interested in and involves a bit of work but is a much cheaper option.
 It requires you to buy a headlight restoration kit and get down and dirty and scrub your headlights for a few minutes.
 These kits are designed to be used for not just headlights, but also taillights, fog lights, and directional lights.
-They are specifically designed to eliminate the foggy, cloudy look on headlights.
-It usually involves sanding down the lens, removing surface level scratches, and finally polishing it off and applying a layer of sealant.
+They are specifically designed to eliminate the foggy, cloudy look of headlights.
+It usually involves sanding down the lens, removing surface-level scratches, and finally polishing it off and applying a layer of sealant.
 For more information, we have put together a buying guide below.